OrchardCMS/OrchardCore/src/docs/reference/modules/Autoroute/README.md

 For example :
 `https://www.mysite.com/categories/47twnxzx9hs5k3dyn9j1mc5rny-travel`

-To configure a friendly slug for the child content items add the `AutoroutePart` to the content type definition for those content types.
+To configure a friendly slug for the child content items, add the `AutoroutePart` to the content type definition for those content types.

 You are then able to use the `Liquid` pattern to generate a friendly slug.